-Chapter 13 bankruptcy in Minnesota is sometimes referred to as the “wage earner’s plan” or “repayment plan” bankruptcy because this bankruptcy requires you to make payments on your debt.
+Chapter 13 bankruptcy in Minnesota is sometimes referred to as the “wage earner’s plan” or “repayment plan” bankruptcy, because this bankruptcy requires you to make payments on your debt.

-Instead of eliminating debt, as in a Chapter 7 Bankruptcy, Chapter 13 Bankruptcy uses your wages/income to repay some or all of your debt.
+Instead of eliminating debt, as in a Chapter 7 Bankruptcy, filing for Chapter 13 Bankruptcy means that you use your wages/income to repay some or all of your debt.

 Visit our offices in: